 Heidi Ho Smoky Chia, $6.99

-Made from tree nuts and chia seeds, this vegan cheese dip claims to be perfect on its own or as an ingredient in Alfredo sauce and mac and cheese.
+Made from tree nuts and chia seeds, this dip claims to be perfect on its own or as an ingredient in Alfredo sauce and vegan mac and cheese.

 To get a true taste of this dip’s flavor, we tried it with pretzels.
 Some members of the group found it to be a bit too garlicky and sour.
-One person gave it his endorsement, noting that its flavor profile is reminiscent of hummus.
+One person gave it his endorsement, noting its flavor reminded him of hummus.

 Treeline Herb Garlic Cheese, $7.99